apollo-lang/apollo/doc/lrm.md

-If the expressions both have integral type, then `>` yields `True` if and only if the expression on the left side is larger than the expression on the right side
+If the expressions both have integral type, then `>` yields `True` if and only if the expression on the left side is larger than the expression on the right side.

 #### `expression < expression`

-If the expressions both have integral type, then `<` yields `True` if and only if the expression on the left side is smaller than the expression on the right side
+If the expressions both have integral type, then `<` yields `True` if and only if the expression on the left side is smaller than the expression on the right side.

 #### `expression >= expression`

-If the expressions both have integral type, then `>=` yields `True` if and only if the expression on the left side is larger than or equal to the expression on the right side
+If the expressions both have integral type, then `>=` yields `True` if and only if the expression on the left side is larger than or equal to the expression on the right side.

 #### `expression <= expression`

-If both expressions have integral type, then `<=` yields `True` if and only if the expression on the left side is smaller than or equal to the expression on the right side
+If both expressions have integral type, then `<=` yields `True` if and only if the expression on the left side is smaller than or equal to the expression on the right side.

 #### `expression && expression`